ID : 599209701867177

 HAMOIR

-The commune is part of the Regional Economic Group of the Ourthe, Vesdre and Amblève valleys ( GREOVA ) as well as the Pays d'Ourthe-Amblève tourism center.
+The commune is part of the Regional Economic Group of the valleys of the Ourthe, Vesdre and Amblève ( GREOVA ) as well as the tourist office of the Pays d'Ourthe-Amblève .

 The commune of Hamoir is made up of three former communes and four villages:

-Comblain-Fairon , commune which consisted of two villages:
+Comblain-Fairon , a commune which consisted of two villages:

 Comblain-la-Tour , which had its jazz festival for eight years; the festival was relaunched in 2009 on the occasion of the fiftieth anniversary of the first edition,